rfbatista/rfbatista.github.io/content/posts/find-replace-neovim/index.md

 draft = false
 +++

-Use telescope live_grep to search for what you want to replace:
+In this article I describe how to replace some word on multiple files in neovim.
+The first step is to use `:Telescope live_grep` to search for what you want to replace:

 ![](./1.png)